Olivia Graeve: Outreach and public service

 Graeve has been an advocate for bi-national collaboration between the U.S. and Mexico in science, technology, engineering, and mathematics (STEM) fields.
 She is the driving force behind the CaliBaja Education Consortium, which is a collaborative effort bringing together over 20 institutions in Baja California and UC San Diego.
 Faculty across these institutions collaborate on scientific research and education that serves students on both sides of the U.S.-Mexico border.
 For example, high school and college students can participate in a program called ENLACE, a seven-week program for students from both sides of the California-Mexico border.

+In response to Graeve's work as the director of the CaliBaja Education Consortium and her acceptance of the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring from the White House.
+Graeve's stated "As I build programs for students, I am filled with hope that we can build something extraordinary, with kindness, compassion and respect for others...
+I hope that we will eliminate borders and bring down walls."

+Graeve's has also been celebrated for her work as the director of the IDEA Engineering Student Center at the Jacobs School of Engineering where she continues her binational research opportunities for high school and college students across the U.S–Mexico border.
+She also works with the Society of Hispanic Professional Engineers (SHPE) to support and create opportunities for Hispanic students and faculty.